Blowpipe (missile): Development

-Short Brothers began development of a man-portable anti-aircraft system in the early 1960s as a private venture (i.e. without any government orders or funding), with prototype testing starting in 1965 and Shorts receiving funding for development from 1968.
-Development of Blowpipe traces to a 1966 Ministry of Defence industry contract for a MANPADS system.
+Short Brothers began researching a man-portable anti-aircraft system in 1962 as a private venture (i.e. without any government orders or funding), with engineering starting in 1964.
+In 1966, the Ministry of Defence awarded them a development contract as part of an effort to acquire a MANPADS system.
 Whether or not there was a need for such a weapon was constantly debated, with the Secretary of State for Defence stating as late as 1968 that the question remained open.
 Ultimately, the decision was made in 1968 to start development of the Shorts proposal, which won the contract specifically because it was believed to be the least expensive option.

-To reduce cost, Shorts' design did not include a guidance system.
-Instead, the guidance was on the launcher, which communicated with the missile using a radio command system.
+To reduce cost, Shorts' design did not include a guidance system on the missile.
+Instead, the guidance was on the launcher, which communicated with the missile using a simple radio command system.
 This meant the missile itself had fewer components, and expensive components, such as a seeker head, were not expended when firing.
-Shorts, additionally, claimed that this system made it suitable for head-on engagements, while infrared homing systems of the era, like the FIM-43 Redeye, were only useful in tail-chase engagements, where the missile's short-range would make it almost useless.
+Shorts, additionally, claimed that this system made it suitable for head-on engagements, while infrared homing systems of the era, like the FIM-43 Redeye, were only useful in tail-chase engagements where the missile's short-range and slow speed led to performance that was significantly lower than initially specified.

 Concerns about the control fins at the front of the missile led to one of the distinguishing features of Blowpipe.
 It was considered to be a difficult problem to make movable control fins that also folded for storage so the decision was made to have the guidance fins unfoldable.
 This required the forward section of the launcher to be large enough to hold them in their flight positions, which leads to the seemingly oversized cylinder at the front of the launcher.
 The rear fins, used for stabilization only, are placed at the rear of this cylinder on a separate ring, and the missile flies through it until they reach the end of the fuselage where the ring locks into place.
 As they exit the tube, the tips of the rear fins fold out further.